30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the trial coordinators or your doctor for guidance.

-What data supports the effectiveness of the treatment PuraGel (RADA16) Hydrogel for post-skull base surgery recovery?
+What evidence suggests that PuraGel (RADA16) Hydrogel is effective for post-skull base surgery recovery?

 This trial is for adults over 18 who need surgery through both nostrils to reach the skull base, either for a tumor or cerebrospinal fluid leak.
 They must have a nasoseptal flap harvested during surgery.
 It's not for those with sinus disease seen on CT scans, previous nasal surgeries or radiation treatments, or known blood clotting or immune problems.